meteor-utilities/smart-publications/README.md

 ### Schema Definition

-In order for the package to work, your schema field definitions need to include the special `publish` and `joins` properties.
+In order to use this package, your schema field definitions need to include the special `publish` and `joins` properties.

 ```js
 Tasks = new Mongo.Collection("tasks");